biso-no/Appwrite-React-Native-Typesafe/README.md

-# Typesafe Node Appwrite Client
+**DISCLAIMER:** This project is under active development and is updated regularly.
+The README may not always reflect the most recent changes.

+# Introduction
-Typesafe Node Appwrite is a utility that automatically generates TypeScript types based on your Appwrite database schema.
+This package is a utility that automatically generates TypeScript types based on your Appwrite database schema.
 This ensures type safety and improves the developer experience when working with Appwrite databases.
-It will also wrap your Appwrite client with `TypedAppwriteClient` to ensure type safety in your functions.
+- Simply provide the necessary Appwrite credentials, run the script and wrap your Appwrite client, and you're good to go!

 ## Features

 - Automatically generates TypeScript types for your Appwrite database collections and attributes.
 - Ensures type safety when interacting with Appwrite databases.
 - Configurable via environment variables.
-- Wrap your client with `TypedAppwriteClient` to ensure type safety.
+- Create a new `TypedAppwriteClient` instance wrapping your Appwrite client.
 - Configurable via environment variables.

 ## Installation

 Install the package via npm:

-npm install typesafe-node-appwrite
+yarn add typesafe-node-appwrite

 ## Configuration